-Trading in the group's shares, which are unlisted, is less efficient than before Brexit.
-In June 2021 the UK based Crest System ceased to hold regulatory permission to operate in the EU and this change has unfortunately resulted in changes to the system for share dealings so that it is no longer electronic.
+Settlement of trades in the group's shares is less efficient since Brexit as, from June 2021, the UK based Crest System ceased to hold regulatory permission to operate in the EU and this change means electronic settlement is no longer possible.
 While stockbrokers are in a position to continue buying and selling Balmoral shares, the paper-based system is slower and more cumbersome.